 The triangular airline badge was designed in 1959 by Robert Bragg of Burke Dowling Adams, although the original idea belonged to Richard Maurer.
 He noticed that the silhouette of the Convairs fighter-interceptor looked a lot like the fourth letter of the Greek alphabet (delta) and reported his discovery to the head of the BDA advertising agency.
 The letter, sent in 1955, was accompanied by an issue of Shell Aviation News magazine with scenic photographs.
 The Widget now simultaneously represents the capital letter “D” and the arrow-shaped wing of an airplane.

-The font of the current logo is as simple as possible: bold sans serif letters with equal line widths.
+The current logo’s font is as simple as possible: bold sans serif letters with equal line widths.
 The colors, on the other hand, are very symbolic.
-Red symbolizes aspiration to leadership, blue symbolizes the sky, and in combination with white symbolizes the US flag.
+Red symbolizes aspiration to leadership, blue symbolizes the sky, and white symbolizes the US flag.

 FAQ

-The Delta Air Lines logo is a red symbol in the form of two red triangles representing the Greek letter “D” – delta.
+The Delta Air Lines logo is a red symbol consisting of two red triangles representing the Greek letter “D”—delta.
 Next to it is the first word of the airline’s name, consisting of dark blue bold sans serif letters.

 What is Delta named after?